Kidney Meridian Stretches, Stretching the Inner Thighs and Front of the Torso

 Meridian Stretches for the Torso

-Ardha Matsyendrasana
+Ardha Matsyandrasana

-To do matsyendrasana, bring your left heel close to your right buttock and step your right foot over your left thigh.
+To do ardha matsyendrasana, bring your left heel close to your right buttock and step your right foot over your left thigh.

 (If you can't do this, try either straightening your bottom leg or placing your top leg foot to the inside of your bottom leg knee.)

 Position your right foot close to your knee (as opposed to towards your hip.)
 Grab your right knee with your left hand or place your left elbow to the outside of your right thigh.
-In either case use your left arm to pull the left side of your ribccage forwards.
+In either case use your left arm to pull the left side of your ribcage forwards.
 With your right hand on the floor behind your use your right hand to pull the right side of your ribcage back.

 Use your hip muscle to keep your pelvis facing the front.